 If the Paracel Islands, the Spratly Islands and the islands on Scarborough Shoal were to be entitled to an exclusive economic zone and continental shelf, they potentially could have dramatically affected the political geography of the South China Sea as described above.
-An exclusive economic zone of these islands would imply that most of the high seas area as described above would instead be part of that exclusive economic zone.
+An exclusive economic zone of these islands would imply that most of the high seas area at its center would instead be part of that exclusive economic zone.
 In addition, the exclusive zone and continental shelf of these islands would overlap with the same zones of the coasts surrounding the South China Sea.
 This scenario potentially would give the State that has sovereignty over the Paracel Islands, the Spratly Islands and the islands on Scarborough Shoal coastal States rights over the larger part of the South China Sea.
 However, apart from the disputed sovereignty over these islands, the UNCLOS poses two challenges to realizing this potential by China.

 Even before the South China Sea arbitration, serious doubts could be entertained about whether some or all of these islands would be entitled to a continental shelf and exclusive economic zone, due to Article 121(3) of the UNCLOS.
-A clear example in this respect is provided by the islands on Scarborough Shoal, which are comparable to Okinotorishima, a Japanese island that China considers to be an Article 121(3) rock, and Rockall.
-Rockall, which is larger than the islands on Scarborough Shoal, has been considered to constitute the quintessential Article 121(3) rock.
+A clear example in this respect is provided by the islands on Scarborough Shoal, which are comparable to Okinotorishima, a Japanese island that China considers to be an Article 121(3) rock, and smaller than Rockall.
+Rockall has been considered to constitute the quintessential Article 121(3) rock.
+Upon becoming a party to the UNCLOS, the United Kingdom actually rolled back its claim to a 200-nautical-mile zone around Rockall, recognizing that it is an Article 121(3) rock.
+S82